kdshea/SEI-Project-1-Tetris/README.md

 ## Day 2

 * I dove into coding, writing out some HTML to make a container for the game board and a createGrid function to generate the game board divs dynamically when the page loads.
-For each div, I added a data attribute for what row the div is in as well as  a data attrigute of its index number.
+For each div, I added a data attribute for what row the div is in as well as  a data attribute of its index number.
 * I made variables in JavaScript to target all the DOM elements I would need to use in later functions.
 * There are 7 shapes in Tetris represented by the letters I, O, T, S, Z, J, and L. I used a reference point on the game grid called "position" and made an array for each piece that would calculate what index number cells would be occupied by the Tetris piece if it started at the index number of the reference position.
 I repeated this for each possible orientation the shape could have when it was rotated.
-* Later in the week, I ended u pcoming back and putting the arrays together into objects where the keys were 1, 2, 3, 4 and their values were the position arrays that rotated 90 degrees each time.
-The starting orientation is the array of key 1, and the starting posiition is index number 4 (top and center of the board).
+* Later in the week, I ended up coming back and putting the arrays together into objects where the keys were 1, 2, 3, 4 and their values were the position arrays that rotated 90 degrees each time.
+The starting orientation is the array of key 1, and the starting position is index number 4 (top and center of the board).
-* I wrote out more detailed pseudocode for all the JavaScript function that I would need to code for the game and put them in the order that I should write them in so I could test them as I worked.
+* I wrote out more detailed pseudocode for all the JavaScript functions that I would need to code for the game and put them in the order that I should write them in so I could test them as I worked.

 ## Day 3

-* I wrote out click events for all the on-screen buttons and keyboard contols.
+* I wrote out click events for all the on-screen buttons and keyboard controls.
 * I worked on JavaScript functions for the rest of the day:
 	* Start button
+	* Selecting a random piece
-	* Random piece
+	* Creating piece
 	* Move piece
 	* Fall interval
 	* Pause button